Azure/azure-docs-sdk-dotnet/api/overview/azure/key-vault.md

 # Azure Key Vault libraries for .NET

 The Azure Key Vault libraries for .NET offer a convenient interface for making calls to Azure Key Vault.
-For more information about Azure Key Vault, see [Introduction to Azure Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/general/overview).
+For more information about Azure Key Vault, see [What is Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/general/basic-concepts).

 ## Libraries for data access